Liposome extruder: Jacketed liposome extruders

 Jacketed liposome extruders are applied in laboratories and in pilot-scale research phases.
-They process volumes between 2ml and 3L. the jacketed extruders are fitted with barrels to regulate the temperatures of the samples.
+They process volumes between 2 mL and 3 L. The jacketed extruders are fitted with barrels to regulate the temperatures of the samples.
 To drive this extruder, a compressed nitrogen cylinder is used.

 Online liposome extruders

-Online liposome extruders process volumes of between 2ml and 20L.
+Online liposome extruders process volumes of between 2 ml and 20L.
 They are driven by a high-pressure electric pump, making them appropriate for use in pilot-scale liposome production.

-Multicompartment liposome extruders
+Multiple liposome extruder system

-A multicompartment liposome extruder is fitted with pressure and temperature sensors and a control panel to regulate liposome production. it processes capacities of between 1L and 200L.
+A multiple liposome extruder system is fitted with pressure and temperature sensors and a control panel to regulate liposome production. it processes capacities of between 1L and 200L.